 What is the Pythagorean Theorem?

-The Pythagorean Theorem applies to right-angled triangles, which are triangles where one of the angles measures exactly $90^\circ$.
-It provides a relationship between the lengths of the sides of the triangle:
+The Pythagorean Theorem applies to right-angled triangles, which are triangles where one of the angles measures exactly

 Where:

-- $a$ and $b$ are the lengths of the legs (the two sides adjacent to the right angle),
+and are the lengths of the legs (the two sides adjacent to the right angle), is the length of the hypotenuse (the side opposite the right angle).

 In words, the Pythagorean Theorem states that the square of the hypotenuse is equal to the sum of the squares of the two legs.